 Missouri License Suspension & Revocation Consequences

-- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Jefferson City, MO after 30 days.
+- First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Jefferson City after 30 days.

-- Second DWI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Jefferson City, MO DWI/DUI was within the last 5 years.
+- Second-Time DWI/DUI Offense: Leads to a 1-year revocation period in Jefferson City, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 - Refusal to Submit to a Chemical Test: This results in a 1-year licence revocation under Missouri’s implied consent law, and means you are ineligible for a hardship license for 90 days.